niallone/nonepaper-sample/README.md

 This is just a sample of some code that I wrote to integrate the Feedly XML feed management service, via their API,into a currated daily newsletter and blog.
 You can see it in action here: https://paper.studionone.com.au

-All code is valid as PSR compliant.
+All code should be valid (or pretty darn close) as PSR compliant.